If you love potato salad and or Cajun food, you will love this Cajun Potato Salad.

 If you have never been to a shrimp or crawfish boil, a HUGE stockpot is used to boil shrimp, crawfish, potatoes, corn on the cob, and onions all in crab boil seasoning.
 It is pure greatness.
 The potatoes soak up the seasoning from the crab boil mix.
 They are spicy and out of this world delicious.
 If you know someone who enjoys Cajun food, you have to make this potato salad today.

 What is in this Cajun Potato Salad?

 This Cajun Potato Salad includes Crab Boil, Shrimp, Cajun seasoning, Creole mustard, red potatoes, mayo, relish, celery, Worcestershire, bacon, boiled eggs, black pepper, and garlic.
 This is a fantastic combination of flavors.
 If you enjoy Cajun food, you will fall in love with this Cajun Potato Salad.

 What is the secret method for making Cajun Potato Salad?

 I went home immediately and made my regular potato salad, which everyone usually raves about, but I first cooked the potatoes in crab boil seasoning.
 After the potatoes had finished cooking, I saved the water into another pot.

 Next, I cooked the shrimp in the same water.

-Both the potatoes and the shrimp cooked in crab boil seasoning.
+Both the potatoes and the shrimp are cooked in crab boil seasoning.
 I then added some Cajun seasoning and came up with my version.
-This potato salad can get spicy especially the longer the potatoes sit in the seasoned water, but I do not rinse the potatoes.
+This potato salad can get spicy especially the more time the potatoes sit in the seasoned water, but I do not rinse the potatoes.
 The mayo cuts a lot of the heat.

 Growing Up In Mobile, Alabama